 Dangerous Truck Part Recall by Ford

-A dangerous truck part recall involving almost 900,000 vehicles was issued recently by Ford Motor Company.
+Ford Motor Company issued a dangerous truck part recall involving almost 900,000 vehicles recently.
 It followed the discovery of a faulty heater cable in the engine block in F-150 and Super Duty models.
-The faulty heater cable could start a vehicle fire, according to the automaker.
-However, the risk exists when the heater cable is plugged in and the vehicle parked.
+According to the automaker, the faulty heater cable could start a vehicle fire.
+However, the risk exists when the heater cable is plugged in and the vehicle is parked.
 The company reported that they had received three reports of fires in Ford trucks due to this splice connector, and only one caused minor damages.
 Ford said they didn’t believe any accidents or injuries had occurred due to the defective part but were issuing a dangerous truck part recall anyway.

 Details of the Dangerous Truck Part Recall

-The heater cables in question are used by truck owners to warm the engine so it will start easier during cold weather.
-Typically, the cable hangs from the vehicle and is plugged into an extension cord that is probably in the garage.
+The heater cables in question are used by truck owners to warm the engine so it will start more easily during cold weather.
+Typically, the cable hangs from the vehicle and is plugged into an extension cord in the garage.
 The problem is that contaminants and water can enter the splice connector, damaging it over time.
 This can result in a short, which makes the heater inoperable and may trip the outlet or breakers, starting a fire.
-A garage fire can not only destroy the vehicle but spread to the house, resulting in severe burn injuries or loss of life and property.
+A garage fire can destroy the vehicle and spread to the house, resulting in severe burn injuries or loss of life and property.